-WHEREAS, In light of the resulting unprecedented level of economic uncertainty, the significant impact of COVID-19 necessitates postponing the adoption of the full annual Budget and Work Program until September, similar to the schedule that Mayor Breed has set for the City's budget; and

-WHEREAS, In the interim, to provide for our continued operations, it will be necessary to adopt a provisional three-month FY 2020/21 Budget and Work Program until the time at which the full 12-month budget for FY 2020/21 Budget and Work Program is adopted; and
+In light of the resulting unprecedented level of economic uncertainty, the significant impact of COVID-19 necessitates postponing the adoption of the full annual Budget and Work Program until September, similar to the schedule that Mayor Breed has set for the City's budget.
+In the interim, to provide for the necessary continuation of services and payment of expenditures, it will be necessary to adopt a provisional three-month FY 2020/21 Budget until the time at which the full 12-month budget for FY 2020/21 Budget is adopted.